Slip & Fall Accident Lawyers South Florida

 - Whether the property owner could have prevented the slip and fall accident.

-If you have sustained an injury in a slip and fall accident that occurred on someone else’s property, contact the skilled Pompano Beach personal injury attorneys of Gonzalez & Cartwright, P.A. at 561-533-0345, or toll-free at 888-888-3903, to discuss your case today.
+If you have sustained an injury in a slip and fall accident that occurred on someone else’s property, contact the skilled South Florida personal injury attorneys of Gonzalez & Cartwright, P.A. at 561-898-0497, or toll-free at 888-888-3903, to discuss your case today.
 We offer a free initial consultation in a fully bilingual office, or we can travel to the hospital or your home to meet at your convenience.
-We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.
+For more information about our representation for slip and fall victims in specific South Florida communities, see below:

 In many cases, yes.
 Florida follows a comparative negligence system when it comes to slip and fall cases, which means that the reasonableness of your actions will be compared to the actions of the property owner in determining compensation awards.
 Your compensation package will be reduced based on the proportion that you were at fault for the accident, but you still have the right to recover damages from the property owner.